tomjw/RPL_plot/README.md

 ## The code

-I am not aspecialist with R so no doubt the code can be improved significantly.
+I am not a specialist with R so no doubt the code can be improved significantly.